 The used time zone is Pacific Time.

-The track will involve a qualification phase in which teams will perform the handover configurations of the CORSMAL Benchmark protocol remotely in their laboratory.
-Further details will be provided soon.
-Please see also the starting kit and documentation before preparing your solution.
+The track will involve a preparation phase in which teams can perform the handover configurations of the CORSMAL Benchmark protocol remotely in their laboratory.
+Please see also the starting kit and documentation for preparing your solution.

 Track organisers